 - use up your leftovers - Love Food Hate Waste has lots of recipes for leftover food and a portion planner

 - try composting your food waste.
-There are tips on how to do this at Slim your bin.
-You can also order a discounted compost bin from us
+Don't forget you can order a discounted compost bin from us

 Here are some tips for reducing your use of plastic bags and containers, plus advice on what types of nappies to use:

 - plastic bags can be reused to carry shopping or as bin liners

 - cleaned out containers can be used for storing small items